Marmaduke–Walker duel: Duel

 Walker asked Marmaduke for an explanation of the comments.
 The communication occurred through a series of notes, which were passed between the two generals by friends: John C. Moore for Marmaduke and Robert H. Crockett, a grandson of Davy Crockett, for Walker.
 In the notes, Marmaduke stated that Walker's conduct after Bayou Meto and Brownsville was the reason for his transfer request, and that he had not used the word "coward" but, in the words of historian Helen Trimpi, "would be responsible for any inference that might be drawn on his remarks".
 Marmaduke also stated that he believed Walker had displayed "somewhat more than prudent care in the avoidance of all positions of danger" during the Battle of Bayou Meto.
-Walker did not view Marmaduke's explations as satisfactory.
+Walker did not view Marmaduke's explanations as satisfactory.
 The exchanges resulted in an agreement to hold a duel, despite dueling being illegal in Arkansas.
 Sources disagree as to whether the duel was proposed by Walker and accepted by Marmaduke, or arranged by Crockett and Moore without consulting the two generals beforehand.
 The terms of the duel specified that each man would be accompanied by a second, another friend, and two doctors.
-It was also specified that the weapons used would be Model 1861 Colt Navy revolvers, using the round version of Colt's Navy revolver bullets, which could also shoot conical projectiles.
-It would be fought at a distance of 15 paces, and would continue until either five minutes had passed, all of the loaded rounds had been fired, or someone was hit.
-Historian Dick Steward has noted that the distance of 15 paces was quite close given the weapons used and suggests that the duel took place at such close range because Marmaduke was nearsighted.
+The weapons used were six-shot Colt Navy revolvers, using the round version of Colt's Navy revolver bullets, which could also shoot conical projectiles.
+It would be fought at a distance of 15 paces, and would continue until either five minutes had passed, all of the loaded rounds had been fired or someone was hit.
+Historian Dick Steward noted that the distance of 15 paces was quite close given the weapons used, and suggests that the duel took place at such close range because Marmaduke was nearsighted.
 Marmaduke's second was Moore, and Walker's was Crockett.